-- Follow the temperatures suggested in the recipe and then adjust accordingly to the conversion table on page 12. - Do not attempt to make Christmas cakes larger than the oven can cope with, you should allow at least 25mm (1 inch) space between the oven walls and the tin. - Always follow the temperatures recommended in the recipe. - To protect a very rich fruit cake during cooking, tie 2 layers of brown paper around the tin. - We recommend that the cake tin is not stood on layers of brown paper, as this can hinder effective circulation of air. - Do not use soft tub margarine for rich fruit cakes, unless specified in the recipe. - Always use the correct size and shape of tin for the recipe quantities.
+- Follow the temperatures recommended in the recipe and then adjust according to the conversion guide on page 14. - Do not attempt to make Christmas cakes larger than the oven can cope with, you should allow at least 25mm (1 inch) space between the oven walls and the tin. - To protect a very rich fruit cake during cooking, tie 2 layers of brown paper around the tin. - We recommend that the cake tin is not stood on layers of brown paper, as this can hinder effective circulation of air. - Do not use soft tub margarine for rich fruit cakes, unless specified in the recipe. - Always use the correct size and shape of tin for the recipe quantities.